PranavKupps/Stock-Market-Neural-Network/README.md

 ## Stock-Market-Neural-Network
 Built a Long Short Term Memory neural network with a linear regression layer to predict stock price movements.
 Program takes data from AlphaVantage API and uses it to train the model on various stocks.
+Tested against LASSO, Random Forest, and Gradient Boosted models to identify model with highest predictive power.
 Included example of American Airlines Stock but can be used for any stock.

 ## Details: